DoviniJ/GxEprsDummy/README.md

 1001078 1001078 0 0 2 -9
 ```

-2) mydata.bim - This is one of the binary files which contains the following columns in order.
+2) mydata.bim - This is is a file associated with the PLINK binary format file which contains the following columns in order.
 The example dataset has 10,000 SNPs.
 Note that the file has no column headings.
+This follows the PLINK .bim file format.
 * chromosome code
 * SNP ID
 * position of centimorgans